zammad/zammad-documentation/install/elasticsearch.rst

    .. code-block:: sh

       # Set the Elasticsearch server address
-      # It has to be https starting with ES8
+      # It has to be "https" starting with ES8
       $ sudo zammad run rails r "Setting.set('es_url', 'https://localhost:9200')"

 Elasticsearch user and password (only for Elasticsearch >= 8)